PDIS/transcript/2022-11-15-Meeting-with-CAP.md

 Nowadays, we simply say AI is only as useful as it is assistive, augmentative.
 The AI-in-the-loop responses to the community needs are not straying from the societal norms.
 By building a norm based order, in which that AI can be deployed with community governance, we can collective reject the authoritarian AI siphoning personal data from our population.

-Once we reach this point, we can simply say, it's OK to coexist with the retweet buttonl; our democracy can thrive, and even be resilient.
+Once we reach this point, we can simply say, it's OK to coexist with the retweet button; our democracy can thrive, and even be resilient.
 Whereas, around 2012, the PRC regime they want zero hate.
 They don't want to co-exist with viral tweets.
 They want to ban the words "civil society," and spending more in their military budget on zero-hate campaigns, just like their lockdowns now.

 Well, we're now on very different paths.
 It's no longer just a fork in the road.
 It's completely opposite direction, at times.
 We need to make this value based argument very clear to the rest of the world.